 Golfer’s elbow, also known as Medial Epicondilitis is a condition where the tendons on the inner side of the elbow become painful.
 This happens when the forearm muscles, mainly the one’s responsible for flexing the wrist, that attach to the elbow develop micro-tears due to overload, which then leads to pain and inflammation.

 Other names include: Thrower’s elbow and Pitchers elbow.

-Please feel free to contact your physio for more information or advice.
+Please feel free to contact us for more information of advice.